angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

-The `submit` event is emitted by the `form` tag using the native DOM event.
+The `submit` event is emitted by the `form` tag using the built-in DOM event.
 You trigger the event by clicking a button with `submit` type.
-This allows the user to press the **Enter** key to submit the completed form.
+This lets the user press the **Enter** key to submit the completed form.

 Use a `button` element to add a button to the bottom of the form to trigger the form submission.